 Men tend to find it more difficult than women to sustain social networks.
-This is a simple statement about a complex issue rooted in modern masculine culture that values autonomy and emotional stoicism over friendship and community.
-However, if we acknowledge that it is challenging for men to develop and maintain meaningful relationships then we can start to think creatively about how to improve opportunities for lasting connection.
+This is a simple statement about a complex issue rooted in the modern masculine culture that values autonomy and emotional stoicism over friendship and community.
+However, if we acknowledge that it is challenging for men to develop and maintain meaningful relationships then we can start to think creatively about how to improve opportunities for a lasting connection.

 But why is this so important?
 In the simplest terms, we know that good company contributes to happier and healthier lives.
 From an evolutionary perspective, Charles Darwin logically concluded over 150 years ago that the reason we have thrived as a species is because of our remarkable ability to socialise, not despite it.
-To read and relate to the one another’s feelings is natural and genderless.
+To read and relate to one another’s feelings is natural and genderless.
 Maybe it’s a case of survival of the fittest and friendliest?

 Adolescent Development Researcher, Niobe Way has spent over three decades studying teenage boys’ feelings, relationships and the expectations of society upon them.
-She states that her findings evidence boys grow into men who ‘…are just as much in need of close same sex friendships as women.’
+She states that her findings evidence boys grow into men who ‘…are just as much in need of close same-sex friendships as women.’

 From a holistic perspective, we recognise that relationships with other people are vital to our overall mental health.
 So much so that the ‘Five Ways to Wellbeing’ initiative rolled out by Public Health England back in 2008 has social connection as its primary directive.
 PHE outlines good relationships as the ones that help us to build a sense of belonging and self-worth, give us an opportunity to share positive experiences, and simultaneously provide us with emotional support and the energy to support others.

-In their ‘Out of Sight, Out of Mind’ research paper published during the first Coronavirus Pandemic lock down last Spring, the Samaritans sought to determine the components of ‘a good life’.
+In their ‘Out of Sight, Out of Mind’ research paper published during the first Coronavirus Pandemic lockdown last Spring, the Samaritans sought to determine the components of ‘a good life’.
 A core group of male participants identified the people in their lives as the cornerstones alongside fulfilling work and hobbies, goals or a sense of progress and achievement, and good physical health.
 Conversely, this suggests that social and psychological factors contribute to poor mental health too.

-During the past year, society has a seen a rise in people struggling with reactive anxiety and depression; our mental wellbeing often correlates with our environment and life experiences.
+During the past year, society has seen a rise in people struggling with reactive anxiety and depression; our mental wellbeing often correlates with our environment and life experiences.
 The government’s Covid-19 Mental Health & Wellbeing Surveillance Report, updated weekly, shows a noticeable rise in mental distress, and a drop in overall life satisfaction.
 And of course, we see these general findings echoed in the people we support too who are faced with the additional effects of relationship breakdown, family separation and parental conflict against the backdrop of the pandemic.

 Most of our beneficiaries come to us displaying a measurable decrease in confidence, motivation and hopes for the future.
 Most worryingly, just this year 17.4% of those we support have already disclosed they have experienced suicidal thoughts.
-Kent & Medway Suicide Prevention Strategy formulated by a multi-agency steering group now recognises our clients as part of a high-risk group, meaning they have a greater propensity toward self-harm and suicide.
+Kent & Medway Suicide Prevention Strategy formulated by a multi-agency steering group now recognise our clients as part of a high-risk group, meaning they have a greater propensity toward self-harm and suicide.

 Accessing psychological therapies is well established as a successful clinical intervention for those impacted by poor emotional wellbeing, common and serious mental illness.
-However, we know men in particular find it extraordinarily difficult to make that initial contact partly because asking for help can challenge their sense of maleness.
+However, we know men, in particular, find it extraordinarily difficult to make that initial contact partly because asking for help can challenge their sense of maleness.

 Research into men’s attitudes to mental health carried out by Time to Change found that, ‘…compared to women, men are less knowledgeable about mental health, with more negative attitudes; far less likely to report their own experiences of mental health problems and less likely to discuss mental health problems with a professional.’
 But they need to talk to someone.
 So, what can we do?